shaunkatona/prosvcons/README.md

 To do
 -----
 - Further enhancements:
+	- titles for view/edit pages
     - Refactor the Angular controller to be more modular with directives.
-Duplicate code for pros and cons is no good.
+Too much duplicate code.
     - Refactor to have zero jquery
     - FacebookAuth
 	- GoogleAuth